DID YOU KNOW?

 Properties in the Fargo School District save 3.7% because of downtown growth.

 Properties currently exempt by the Renaissance Zone will push that savings to over 5% in the future as exemptions expire.

 A century ago, cities were designed and scaled to people.
 Cars became priority and historic buildings were demolished in the name of urban renewal.
 As we lost density we also lost economic efficiency.
 More land to maintain creates higher costs for the city.
-Our goal for downtown Fargo is to have smart, mixed-use development take over the areas that have become uneconomical and underutilized.
+Our goal for downtown Fargo is to create smart, mixed-use developments in areas that have become uneconomical and underutilized.

 Kilbourne Group believes design and innovation create economic value.
 We believe profitable growth creates a sustainable downtown.
 The powerful economics of density can counteract the high cost of sprawl.